Skip to content

 $0 $250k $500k $750k $1.0M $1.25M $1.5M Annual fee, USD thousands $350k South Korea approx. /yr ~$500k South Africa estimated /yr $880k Thailand disclosed /yr $900k Texas (5 cities) approx. /yr $1.2M New Zealand NZ$6M / 3yr Sources: tourism board disclosures, SA People (Dec 2025), Financial Mail (Jan 2026) for SA estimates

-Set against this, South Africa's tourism budget is far from incapable of footing the bill, but the optics are politically charged.
-Spending R10 million per year on a French restaurant guide at a time when the country has 32% headline unemployment, persistent loadshedding hangovers, and infrastructure backlogs across all major cities is a difficult sell to provincial legislatures.
-The likely sponsor, if and when it materialises, is more probably a private-sector consortium, V&A Waterfront, the wine industry through SAWIS, perhaps a luxury-hotel chain, than a direct tourism authority appropriation.
+Against that backdrop, South Africa's tourism budget is hardly incapable of footing the bill, but the optics are politically charged.
+Spending R10 million a year on a French restaurant guide is a difficult sell to provincial legislatures in a country with a 32% headline unemployment rate, lingering fatigue from years of loadshedding (the scheduled rolling power cuts the national grid imposed for over a decade) and infrastructure backlogs in every major city.
+The likely sponsor, if and when one appears, is more probably a private consortium (the V&A Waterfront management company, the wine industry through SAWIS, the country's wine information body, perhaps a luxury hotel group) than a direct appropriation from a tourism authority.

 Key takeaway Michelin will arrive in South Africa when somebody pays for it.
-The arithmetic is roughly R10 million per year for a multi-city Guide, less for a Cape Town–only inaugural edition.
-The 27 Michelin Keys awarded to South African hotels in October 2025 confirm Michelin's interest.
-What's missing is the sponsor, and South African Tourism's recent budgets do not yet include the line item.
+The arithmetic is roughly R10 million a year for a multi-city Guide, and less for a Cape Town–only inaugural edition.
+The 27 Michelin Keys awarded to South African hotels in October 2025 confirm the Guide's interest.
+What is missing is the sponsor, and South African Tourism's recent budgets do not yet include the line item.

 Beyond the stars: the broader Cape Town restaurant economy

 The fine-dining headlines obscure the scale of the underlying restaurant industry that sustains them.
-South Africa's foodservice sector was valued at approximately $9.43 billion in 2024, the largest market in sub-Saharan Africa, with the Western Cape contributing disproportionately because of its tourism share.
-The sector is forecast to grow to $23.6 billion by 2031 at a CAGR of approximately 14%, driven primarily by quick-service expansion and tourism, not fine dining.
+South Africa's foodservice sector (the catch-all term for every restaurant, café, fast-food outlet, hotel kitchen and catering business) was valued at roughly $9.43 billion in 2024, the largest such market in sub-Saharan Africa, with the Western Cape contributing disproportionately because of its tourism share.
+Forecasts put the sector at $23.6 billion by 2031, an average growth rate of about 14% a year, driven primarily by quick-service expansion (fast-food chains and counter-service restaurants) and tourism rather than fine dining.

-Within Cape Town specifically, hospitality data from late 2025 showed a remarkable rebound.
+In Cape Town specifically, hospitality data from late 2025 showed a remarkable rebound.
 According to Hospitality Marketplace, revenue per available room (RevPAR) in the Mother City rose by nearly 20% year on year in 2025, with average daily rates up 17.7%.
-That hotel-side number translates directly into restaurant demand: international visitors who pay R5,000+ per night on a Cape Town hotel are the same diners filling the FYN, Salon and La Colombe reservation books months in advance.
+That hotel-side figure translates directly into restaurant demand: international guests paying R5,000 or more a night for a Cape Town room are the same diners filling the reservation books at FYN, Salon and La Colombe months in advance.

 $9.4BSA foodservice mkt2024 valuation